 I am absolutely amazed as to the number of questions you have about the opposite sex.
-Let’s face it, relationships and romance and the emotions that come with it, is really important.
-It can affect the rest of our lives for good or for bad.
+Let’s face it, relationships and romance and the emotions that come with them are really important.
+They can affect the rest of our lives for good or for bad.
 I hope you find yourself getting answers to some of the problems keeping you from experiencing the positive effects of having great relationships.
-It’s always encouraging for me to read your thank yous in the comment section about how these blogs are helping you.
-Remember, I’m in your corner.
-Here are this week’s questions…

 DAWSON: I think there are a couple of issues going on here.
 First, you say your boyfriend is perfect.
 Even without knowing him, I can assure you he isn’t.
 We always make a mistake when we make someone we care about of the opposite sex our hero, or even our god.
 It’s great to respect your bf/gf, but putting them too high on a pedestal puts way too much pressure on the relationship.